Dola-Shuvi/SteganoPNG/Readme.md

 Building
 -----

 Building on unix systems is greatly simplified by using a Makefile.
 Simply run `make` inside the project folder.
-Building on unix requires the C++ compiler `g++` to be installed.
+Building on unix requires the C++ compiler `g++` version 8 to be installed.

 Building on windows is as simple as cloning the repository into Visual Studio 2019 and building.